jrothlander/books/AITechniquesForGameProgramming_PremierPress_2002/Chapter01/README.md

 # Chapter 1
 This chapter steps you through four simple window apps that detail how to build a basic desktop application in C++.
 The four HellowWord samples are nearly identical to the project Visual Studio 2022 creates for you if you create a new C++ Windows desktop app today.
 This chapter does a really good job explaining the code.
-In fact, does a much better job than a couple of modern C++ Windows Desktop app books I have read.
+In fact, it does a much better job than a couple of modern C++ Windows Desktop app books I have read.

 Once you work through chapter 1, I recommend creating a new C++ Windows desktop application in Visual Studio and then review the project and compare the code to HellowWorld4.
 You will notice that they are nearly identical.
 The 2022 version does add a few more interesting features (menus, about popup message, etc.), which will be covered in chapter 2.